iNKORE-NET/Assestant/README.md

 Have you ever tried to add assets (especially images, fonts and static files) to your NPM package?
 We have encountered this problem - when we're making our React control library, we may sometimes need images or icons to be included in the package.
 That is absolutely not as easy as it seems.
 We usually use Vite, Next.js and Docusaurus (the last two are based on Webpack) to build our final website / applications.
 If you have ever used these tools, you may know that there are a little bit of differences when coming to asset handling.

 Let's use Vite and Next.js as examples.
-If you want to include an image in your package, you may need to import it in your source code like this:
+If you want to include an image in your package **with Vite**, you may need to import it in your source code like this:

 ```tsx
 import image from "path/to/image.png";